wp-media/imagify-plugin/readme.txt

 * Improvement: renamed a php class to prevent some hosts to wrongly flag it as "suspicious" and trigger a fatal error.
 * Improvement: better compatibility with WP Real Media Library plugin.
 * Fix: rewrite rules for webp could not work on some servers.
-* Fix: when using `&lt;picture&gt;` tags for webp, some attributes could disappear if they were written on multiple lines.
+* Fix: when using `<picture>` tags for webp, some attributes could disappear if they were written on multiple lines.
 * Fix: the bulk method would not work in the NextGen Gallery list.
 * Fix: php notice `Trying to get property "namespace" for a non object`.